 The library was endowed with legal deposit privilege in 1801 and continues to receive copies of material published in the United Kingdom and Ireland.
 The library supports the learning and research needs across all disciplines of Trinity College.

-It is a major research library, it provides services to a wide range of external users and institutions and it contributes to the development of creative initiatives in information provision and its exhibitions of manuscripts and other treasures attracts hundreds of thousands of visitors to visit the Old Library each year.
+It is a major research library, providing services to a wide range of external users and institutions.
+It contributes to the development of creative initiatives in information provision and its exhibitions of manuscripts and other treasures attracts hundreds of thousands of visitors to the Old Library each year.